-- 1. Apply and reflect on Engineers Australia's Stage One Competencies for Engineering Technologists to the planning and implementation phases of engineering projects - 2.
-Implement the project plan prepared in the Planning unit in consultation with and guidance from your project advisor(s) - 3.
+- 1. Apply and reflect on Engineers Australia's Stage One Competencies for Professional Engineers to the planning and implementation phases of engineering projects - 2.
+Implement the project plan prepared in the Planning unit in consultation with and guidance from your project adviser(s) - 3.
 Think critically, demonstrate sound analysis and make rational judgements and decisions in the implementation phases of your project - 4.
-Communicate preliminary results to project advisor(s) promptly to solicit timely and constructive feedback - 5.
+Communicate preliminary results to project adviser(s) promptly to solicit timely and constructive feedback - 5.
 Prepare professional project documents that convey the processes and outcomes of your project - 6.
-Communicate your project outcomes to project advisor(s), other stakeholders and the wider community.
+Communicate your project outcomes to project adviser(s), other stakeholders and the wider community.

-By completing this unit and the preceding Planning unit each student will meet Engineers' Australia's Stage One Competencies for Engineering Technologists to a substantial degree.
+By completing this unit and the preceding Planning unit each student will meet Engineers Australia's Stage One Competencies for Professional Engineers to a substantial degree.